In a recent news article it was reported that 1 million new Canadians came to…

 How to Purchase a Pre Sale Condo in Vancouver, BC, Canada

-(If you’re not sure what a Presale Condo is check out this great Video Here!)
+(If you’re not sure what a Presale Condo is, check out this great Video Here!)

 Many buyers think that buying a presale is as simple lining up in front of the Developers Display Centre and signing a contract for a Presale.
 What many of these buyers don’t know is that there is an element of risk when buying a pre-sale in Vancouver.

-Presales are Risky in Vancouver?
+Are Presales Risky in Vancouver?

-Common Misconceptions about Presales in Vancouver
+3 Common Misconceptions about Presales in Vancouver

 - They’re Guaranteed to be profitable and make money – NO!

 - If the value of the Pre-sale goes below what was paid for it the Buyer can walk – NO!

 - The Buyer can walk if they don’t like what the developer builds them – NO!